Anxiety-Free Dentistry for Children

 WHAT TO EXPECT WHEN YOU’RE HERE

-At Elizabethtown Dentistry for Children, our goal is to prevent dental issues from arising before it’s too late.
+At your Elizabethtown pediatric dentist, our goal is to prevent dental issues from arising before it’s too late.
 We recommend scheduling a check-up appointment every 6 months to ensure your child’s teeth are growing properly with no underlying problems.
-However, should your child need dental work as a result of cavities, called Restorative Dentistry, we will discuss the options with you to choose what’s best for your individual child.

 TIPS FOR CAVITY PREVENTION

 - Limit frequency of meals and snacks.

 - Watch what you drink.

 - Avoid sticky foods.

 - Make treats part of meals.

 Should your child need dental work as a result of cavities, called Restorative Dentistry, we will discuss the options with you to choose what’s best for your individual child.
 All our restorative treatments are performed locally, either in our office or at Hardin Memorial.
 Performing treatments locally and in a timely manner is of great importance to prevent the issue(s) from worsening, or prolonging your child’s discomfort.
 Elizabethtown Dentistry for Children performs all types of restorative dentistry on our patients through the most appropriate method of sedation, or relaxation, for the comfort and safety of your individual child.

 Relaxation and sedation methods are commonly used for children who have high anxiety, are too young to be expected to cooperate through restorative treatments, or have extensive treatment needs.
 We work with you to establish the method best for your individual child, if and when Restorative Treatment is necessary.